-This iconic and impressive national park is home to more than 2,000 stone arches, as well as balanced rocks, pinnacles, and other unique rock formations.
-There are lots of trails to take you through the red rock landscapes here and to top attractions like the La Sal Mountains Viewpoint, Balanced Rock, the Windows Section, Delicate Arch, and Devil’s Garden.
+Arches National Park is an iconic and impressive National Park that is home to more than 2,000 stone arches, as well as balanced rocks, pinnacles, and other unique rock formations.
+A top attraction in Moab, there are lots of trails to take you through the red rock landscapes and to top attractions like the La Sal Mountains Viewpoint, Balanced Rock, the Windows Section, Delicate Arch, and Devils Garden.
 Just be aware that the months between March and October are especially popular at Arches, so you can expect some traffic congestion getting through the park.
-Arches is about five miles north of the outdoorsy town of Moab and is open 24/7 year-around.
-The per-vehicle fee to get in is $25, and the visitor’s center is open every day except for Christmas Day.

 While you’re in the Moab area of Utah, also make sure to not miss the rugged wilderness of Canyonlands National Park.
-There are also some amazing arches here, and the park is divided into four districts: The Needles, Island in the Sky, The Maze, and The Rivers.
-The entry fee per vehicle to this park is also $25, and there are two visitors’ centers and a ranger station that you can stop by for information.
+There are also some amazing arches at this top national park in the Southwest, and the park is divided into four districts: The Needles, Island in the Sky, The Maze, and the rivers (Colorado River and its tributaries).
 Island in the Sky is the most accessible area of the park, with many overlooks, hikes, and a scenic drive.
 To experience the backcountry of Canyonlands, head to Needles with your four-wheel-drive vehicle.
 The Maze offers an even more remote experience, and river trips are offered on the Green and Colorado rivers here.
 Technical rock climbing is allowed at the sandstone towers at Island in the Sky.

-Zion is another very popular Utah park, known for its red cliffs and challenging hikes.
+Zion National Park is another very popular Utah park, known for its red cliffs and challenging hikes.
 The gateway town of Springdale also offers B&Bs, restaurants, outfitters, and art galleries for visitors to check out.
 Some of the top hikes here are The Narrows, Angels’ Landing, Weeping Rock, and the Canyon Overlook.
 For a bit more solitude and fewer crowds, head to the Kolob Canyons, which are at the northwest corner of the park.
-The vehicle fee for Zion is $30.

 Another natural feature that Utah is famous for is the Great Salt Lake, and the best place to see it is at Antelope Island State Park.
 This is a place to explore backcountry trails on horseback, spend the night looking up at the stars in a primitive campsite, and take a walk along a sandy beach.
 The park is also home to free-ranging bison, bighorn sheep, and millions of birds.
 Boating, fishing, off-roading, and mountain biking are also popular here.

-Kodachrome is another amazing Utah state park, and one that has around 67 monolith spires that are a wonder to behold.
+Kodachrome Basin State Park is another amazing Utah state park, and one that has around 67 monolithic stone spires that are a wonder to behold.
 This park is near Bryce Canyon, so it’s easy to combine visits to both parks in one multi-day trip.
-Kodachrome got its name after a National Geographic expedition in 1948.
+Kodachrome got its name after a National Geographic Society expedition in 1948.
 There’s a full-service laundromat in the park, which is nice if you plan to camp here.
 Hiking, horseback riding, and mountain biking are popular, and the Grosvenor Arch is only about 10 miles southeast of the park for a little side trip.

 Although there are many more beautiful parks in Utah, the last one we’ll mention here is Sand Hollow State Park.
 This is a park known for its blue waters, sandstone landscapes, and recreational opportunities.
-Take a boat out on the Sand Hollow Reserve, ride your ATV on the Sand Mountain dunes, or rent out kayaks and paddleboards to get out on the water on a warm, sunny day!
+Take a boat out on the Sand Hollow Reservoir, ride your ATV on the dunes of Sand Mountain, or rent kayaks and paddleboards to get out on the water on a warm, sunny day!